binaryphile/jiff/README.md

 own copy of the jiff repo.

-Along with your new jiff repo, this will install [basher] in the user's home directory and add them both to the path.
+Along with your new jiff repo, this will install [basher] in the user's home directory and add both jiff and basher to the path.

 Currently only bash installation is supported, but basher has instructions for adding it to zsh and fish.
 Once basher is installed,